CarmenPopoviciu/protractor-styleguide/README.md

 There is a lot of discussion around what parts of an application should or shouldn't be e2e tested and about how a proper system under test should be set up.
 Many developers who start with e2e testing are usually confused about what the 'right' way to do things is.
-Julie Ralph wrote a very nice article about this, that I will link here once it is officially published, in which she explains very nicely the pros and cons of the options out there.
+Julie Ralph wrote a very good article about this, that I will link here once it is officially published, in which she explains very nicely the pros and cons of the options out there.

 I for one like to think of e2e testing as testing from the perspective of the end user.
 Consider an email application for